Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 1. A new browser visits your website homepage for the first time.
 2. You see that this is an anonymous user, so you generate a random _GUID_ for that user and assign it to them.
 3. You send that GUID along with an Identify call to Flagsmith.
 This will then segment that visitor.
-4. You cookie the browser and store the GUID.
-That way, if the browser returns to your page, they will still be in the same segment.
+4. You add a cookie to the browser and store the GUID.
+That way, if the user returns to your page, they will still be in the same segment.

 These techniques will be slightly different depending on what platform you are developing for, but the general concept